-Testing of the performance hurdles associated with Medibank's FY20 long-term incentive (LTI) plan is partially complete and will be finalised following the release of market share data.
-Following the three-year performance period which concluded on 30 June 2022 both the earnings per share (EPS) and total shareholder return (TSR) hurdles were tested, with no vesting against the EPS measure and partial vesting against the TSR measure with a performance rank at the 53rd percentile against our comparator group.
+Testing of the performance hurdles associated with Medibank's FY20 Long Term Incentive (LTI) plan is partially complete and will be finalised following the release of market share data.

+Following the three-year performance period which concluded on 30 June 2022 both the EPS and TSR hurdles were tested, with no vesting against the EPS measure and partial vesting against the TSR measure with a performance rank at the 53rd percentile against our comparator group.
 Performance against the market share hurdle will be tested following the release of June market share data by APRA in late August 2022.
-Final FY20 LTI vesting results will be mentioned at the 2022 Annual General Meeting (AGM) and included in the 2023 remuneration report.
+Final FY20 LTI vesting results will be mentioned at the 2022 AGM and included in the 2023 remuneration report.